 Pros and cons of working remotely

 Bloomberg’s research says the working day is 2 hours longer because people work from home.
 Employees try to organize and maintain productivity working from home in a sufficient way and take more responsibility for task execution.
 Thus, the productivity and effectiveness of results tend to be higher.
 According to the American Psychology Association, there is even an increase in job satisfaction during remote regimes.
 Primarily, it is connected with the benefits of remote work and the fact that more and more people start to discover them.
-Besides, companies begin regarding such an approach not as a privilege for their employees, but rather as a great opportunity for the whole company, that eventually makes employees feel more confident and trusted while doing job from home.
+Besides, companies begin regarding such an approach not as a privilege for their employees, but rather as a great opportunity for the whole company, which eventually makes employees feel more confident and trusted while doing jobs from home.
 Highlighting the most reported benefits of remote work:

 - Flexibility and adjusting working hours

 - Saved time on commuting

 What are the disadvantages of remote work?
 Among hurdles that regard necessary equipment and materials was named only having reliable WiFi.
 All other issues concern mental and psychological challenges such as: